 Books are cool – fact.
 So libraries housing hundreds and thousands of them are the hippest places to hang out?
 Read on…

-Next year the biggest library in the Arab world is set to open in Dubai.
-The Mohammed bin Rashid Library in Al Jaddaf will hold more than 1.5 million printed books over eight libraries, preserve Emirate culture and promote the Arabic language.
+The biggest library in the Arab world is set to open in Dubai – the Mohammed bin Rashid Library in Al Jaddaf will hold more than 1.5 million printed books over eight libraries, preserve Emirate culture and promote the Arabic language.

 Hussein Nasser Lootah, Dubai Municipality director-general, is seen here checking the the progress of the AED 1 billion project, which will also print and distribute books and include a 500-seat theatre.